Elkwater, Alberta: Other services and facilities

-Services and facilities include a convenience store, gas station, cafe, restaurant, visitor centre, ski hill, 9-hole golf course and a marina.
+Services and facilities include a convenience store, gas station, cafe, restaurant, visitor centre, ski hill, nine-hole golf course, pump track, skating rink, mini putt, and a marina.
 Park administration offices for the Alberta section of the park are also located here.

 Climate

 Elkwater experiences a subarctic climate (Köppen climate classification Dfc) that falls just short of the boundary with the humid continental climate zone (Köppen Dfb).
 Winters are long and cold, while summers are short and warm.
 Precipitation is moderate, with an annual average of 529mm.